 INCLUDE A CALL-TO-ACTION TO ENCOURAGE THEM TO GO FROM BEING A PASSIVE READER TO AN ACTIVE CLIENT

-If you write several articles per day, do not spam their inbox with each article individually.
-Instead, go for one “daily overview” email and then mention all of your freshly published articles.
-You can do the same with a “weekly overview”, “monthly overview” etc.
+If you write several articles per day, do not spam your subscribers.
+Instead, send one “daily overview” email and then mention all of your freshly published articles.
+You can do the same with a “weekly overview,” “monthly overview” etc.

 CONTENT PROMOTION THROUGH SOCIAL MEDIA

-Social media is another channel you should include in your content promotion.
-You can promote your content through Facebook, Linkedin, Instagram, Twitter, Google, Pinterest or any other social network.
+Social media is another channel you should promote your content.
 Again, which one you will choose depends mainly on your target audience.
-Start with a question “Where is my target audience?” and you will know where you have to promote your content.

 BE POLITE AND ASK OTHERS TO SHARE, RETWEET OR REPOST YOUR CONTENT